 You may register by calling the FUHSD Adult School office at (408) 522-2700, Monday through Thursday from 8 a.m. to 8 p.m. or on Fridays from 8 a.m. to 4 p.m.

-You can also register by walking in to the FUHSD Adult School Offices, located at 10123 N. Wolfe Road, Suite 2084 in Cupertino.
+You can also register by visiting the FUHSD Adult School Offices, located at our Vallco Campus at 10123 N. Wolfe Road, Suite 2085 in Cupertino.
 The office is open Monday through Thursday from 8 a.m. to 8 p.m. and Fridays from 8 a.m. to 4 p.m.

 Become a U.S. citizen and exercise your right to vote!